Thailand Visa RequirementsFor United States passport holders

 UTC+7

 Great news!
 United States passport holders can enter Thailand without a visa for tourism or business purposes.
-You can stay up to 30 days within any 180-day period.
+You can stay up to 30 days.

 Entry Requirements